ftc-team-8813/website/pages/README.md

 <!-- $endsection -->
 ```

-> **Note:**
-> You can create templates as the content of other templates
-> (sub-templates), but remember that they are parsed like pages,
-> so their content must be inside sections.

 Templates are differentiated from normal pages by their placement
 in the `templates` directory.
 As mentioned previously, templates can
 include sections from pages: